 When it comes to state-level leadership on clean energy, the huge, sun-drenched, and perennially optimistic “Golden State” of California immediately comes to mind.
 But the left coast hardly has a monopoly on setting the tempo for the energy revolution.
-In fact, the pace is getting pushed in a major way by a state that could be considered California’s opposite in terms of size, climate, and temperament: Massachusetts.
+In fact, the pace at which solar energy is being embraced is getting pushed in a major way by a state that is California’s opposite in size, climate, and temperament: Massachusetts.

 Smart (and Getting SMARTer) on Solar